Raoshwill99/futurestacks/README.md

 ## Project Overview

-FutureStack is an innovative project aimed at leveraging the power of Stacks (STX) blockchain technology to address pressing global challenges.
-By creating a sustainable ecosystem where real-world problems meet blockchain solutions.
+FutureStack is an innovative project leveraging the power of Stacks (STX) blockchain technology to address pressing global challenges.
+By creating a sustainable ecosystem where real-world problems meet blockchain solutions, fostering community-driven development and decision-making.

 ## Features

 - Propose and track blockchain-based solutions to global issues
 - Community engagement through transparent solution management
 - Integration with Stacks blockchain for secure and decentralized operations
-- Voting system for community-driven solution prioritization
+- Advanced quadratic voting system for nuanced community decision-making
 - Funding mechanism for direct financial support of solutions
 - Role-based access control for enhanced governance